jskontorp/AIS-NetCDF/README.md

            count = c(1,1,1))
 ```

-The `ncvar_get()` function can be used along with the indexing functions and the `dplyr::mutate()` function to retrieve met. data for all columns in a prepared AIS data set.
+The `ncdf4::ncvar_get()` function can be used along with the indexing functions and the `dplyr::mutate()` function to retrieve met. data for all columns in a prepared AIS data set.
 This works pretty fast on much larger AIS data sets as well (100 000+ lines)
 ```
 ais_dplyr_res <- ais_df %>%
   rowwise() %>% # in order to retreive the met. variables by row